-Algorithm of division in Pascal
+Implementation of the division algorithm in Pascal

 <<algorithm